 Fernando González is an arts writer, critic, and musician.
-He contributes regularly to the John S. and James L. Knight Foundation blog and the digital arts magazine Artburst Miami and writes the blog Jazz With An Accent.
-He has been the Associate Editor of The Latin GRAMMY Print & Special Projects for The Latin Recording Academy since 2011.
+He contributes regularly to the John S. and James L. Knight Foundation blog and the digital arts magazine Artburst Miami and edits the blog Jazz With An Accent.
+He also has been the Associate Editor for Print & Special Projects for The Latin Academy of Recording Arts & Sciences since 2011.

 González has won an Emmy as Senior Editor and Writer for the documentary Notes From The Mambo Inn: The Story of Mario Bauzá (WGBH, Boston) and was nominated to a GRAMMY for his liner notes.